JuhyungSon/SimLab/README.md

 1. Download the Unity (Unity Version: 2021.2.7f1).

-2. Download Chemical Metaverse Hkust.exe to your computer and insert your Oculus device.
+2. Download SimLab.exe to your computer and insert your Oculus device.

 # Explanation of Workflow and Code